 - Gas popcorn.
 It is also revealed that he uses nose filters to withstand accidental exposure to this weapon.

 - Three robot henchmen that could project acid or heat from their arm cannons, and non-lethal electrical shocks from their eyes.
 They also could speak.

-- The henchmen could release model biplanes from their chest.
-These kept attacking using a drill mounted on the propeller.
+- Henchmen equipped with a chest harness, each holding a model biplane.
+These self-guided melee drones kept attacking using a drill mounted on the propeller.

 - Another getaway-helicopter-with-a-rope-ladder.

 - The Jester’s house was shown to have booby traps.
 Such as volleys of darts shot along corridors.